“I'd rather have ten people who are mad for it than ten thousand who aren't.” – Peter Hook, Born Feb. 13, 1956.

 I want people to either love me or hate me.

-I want people who are addicted to this topic I care about.
+I want the attention of the people who are addicted to this topic I care about, and can’t get enough.

-I want people who are passionate about what we do.
+I want the appreciation of the people who are as passionate about the ideas behind what we do as I am.

 Or hey, maybe they think I am full of shit and they disagree with every word I write.
 I'm okay with that, so long as they show up every day to read me.